 Recognizing that students may have personal problems such as marital or financial difficulties or role conflicts that may affect their performance in the nursing program, the College offers a referral service for students.
-Please see your academic advisor.
+Please see your academic advisor or contact studentsfirst@lakeviewcol.edu.